yongrenjie/qcnmr-tools/README.md

  - Construct an xyz file using software of your choice (in Angstroms).
  - Run `qcrest <file_name>.xyz`; this takes an .xyz file (in Angstroms), automatically converts it to a `coord` file (in Bohrs), prints a submission script for CREST, and submits the job to the cluster using the newly generated `coord` file.
  - The defaults for qcrest are to request 4 cores, use methanol as solvent (GBSA), and to use an energy cutoff of 6 kcal/mol.
 These can be changed using command line arguments; use `qcrest -h` for more information.
+ - The default length of each MD simulation is determined by the program based on some estimate of the "flexibility".
+Grimme doesn't explain this in great detail, but you can override this if needed using `-t <TIME_in_ps>`.
  - The output of the CREST job is saved to `<name>_crest.out` (where `<name>.xyz` was the original file submitted with `qcrest`).
 This file will contain the GFN-xTB energies.
 The full conformer ensemble (without rotamers) is in `crest_conformers.xyz` and at this stage can be visualised using e.g. Avogadro.
 If desired, the conformer-rotamer ensemble can be found in `crest_rotamers_6.xyz`.

 **Step 2: The CRE is then subjected to a single-point calculation with a relatively cheap level of theory.
 Any conformers above a certain energy (relative to the lowest energy conformer) are rejected.** (default TPSS/def2-SVP/D3BJ/CPCM(Methanol), cutoff 4 kcal/mol)